tldr-pages/tldr/pages/common/keepassxc-cli.md

 `keepassxc-cli lookup {{path/to/database_file}} {{name}}`

-- List the contents a folder:
+- List the contents of a folder:

 `keepassxc-cli ls {{path/to/database_file}} {{/path/to/folder_name}}`